 Conversion therapy for minors is illegal.
 Youths in foster care are covered by comprehensive discrimination protections for sexual orientation and gender identity.

-California has a Governor and U.S. Senators with long and consistent records of voting for LGBT+ equality and inclusion.
+California has a Governor and U.S. Senators with long and consistent records of voting for LGBTQ+ equality and inclusion.
 There are currently no laws allowing for religious exemptions from civil rights law.

 California recently modernized its HIV criminal laws bringing them in-line with current science and ending discriminatory HIV exceptionalism.* Under the new law, intentional transmission of HIV or other serious communicable disease to another person is a misdemeanor.
 The new law requires conduct involving a substantial risk of transmission and clarifies that “intention to transmit” HIV or any other serious communicable disease means that the individual did not take any practical means to prevent transmission, such as using a condom or being on treatment.”
 All medically necessary care must be covered by insurance in the state, which includes transgender healthcare.

 13% of transgender employees in California report being harassed in the past year due to their gender identity, and 22% report mistreatment such as being forced to use a restroom not matching gender.
-20% of LGBT+ individuals in California report food insecurity, while only 14% of non-LGBT+ individuals do so.
-Up to 23% of LGBT+ individuals in California report making less than $24,000 per year.
-9% of LGBT+ individuals report unemployment in California, slightly higher than the non-LGBT+ rate (7%).
+20% of LGBTQ+ individuals in California report food insecurity, while only 14% of non-LGBTQ+ individuals do so.
+Up to 23% of LGBTQ+ individuals in California report making less than $24,000 per year.
+9% of LGBTQ+ individuals report unemployment in California, slightly higher than the non-LGBTQ+ rate (7%).

 Download this report to learn how and why Out Leadership created the LGBTQ+ Business Climate Index for the 50 U.S. States, with important details about our methodology, including our data standards and practices.
 NOTE: *HIV criminalization laws are discriminatory and ineffective.
 These laws fail to account for advances made in treating and controlling HIV, may deter people from getting tested and seeking treatment, and can exacerbate the stigma targeting people living with HIV and LGBTQ+ people.Our Methodology